 Event Details

-The Order of the Engineer Ceremony will be held in conjunction with the Pledge of the Computing Professional Ceremony on Thursday, May 12, 2022 at 3:00 PM.
-Please arrive by 2:30 PM to check in with our staff prior to the ceremony.
-The ceremony will start promptly at 3:00 PM.
+The Order of the Engineer Ceremony will be held in conjunction with the Pledge of the Computing Professional Ceremony on Friday, December 13, 2024 at 3 p.m. in the Mineral Resources Building (MRB), Room 113 .
+Please arrive by 2:30 p.m. to check in with our staff prior to the ceremony.
+The ceremony will start promptly at 3 p.m.

 How to Register?